-To all of my wonderful couples: when I say "you" here - yes, I actually mean you!
 As our exciting adventures together start with your engagement session, I have prepared some helpful tips and suggestions to help make your planning simple and stress-free!

-And if you are not planning an engagement session, please stay and hang out with us anyway.
+And if you are not currently planning an engagement session, please stay and hang out with us anyway.
 These tips can be helpful for other photography sessions too.

-I cannot wait to get to know each of you better, and to celebrate your engagement by creating amazing photographs together!
+We cannot wait to get to know each of you better, and to celebrate your engagement by creating amazing photographs together!

 Below are the top 7 topics which come up the most often from couples while preparing for their engagement session:

 1. Be Good To Your Bling! - If you have an engagement ring, please take the time to have it cleaned by a jeweler (most offer this service for free if you just walk in and ask!) the day before, or even the day of, your session.
-I love to take creative shots during your engagement session where your engagement ring is the star, and it deserves a trip to the ring spa so that it is extra shiny and sparkly for its very own photo shoot.
-If you do not have an engagement ring, no worries - I will get some wonderful photos of your wedding rings on the day of your wedding!
+We love to take creative shots during your engagement session where your engagement ring is the star, and it deserves a trip to the ring spa so that it is extra shiny and sparkly for its very own photo shoot.
+If you do not have an engagement ring, no worries - we will get some wonderful photos of your wedding rings on the day of your wedding!

 2. Be Comfortable : Most couples have two outfits for their session, one casual and one that is dressier, but this is entirely up to you.
-You can bring two casual outfits if you want to incorporate gear from your favorite sports teams, a certain theme related to your wedding, or something else which reflect your relationship and how you are most comfortable together.
+You can bring two casual outfits if you want to incorporate gear from your favorite sports teams, a certain theme related to your wedding, or something else which reflects your relationship and how you are most comfortable together.
 Or two dressier outfits if you want to be fancy together during the entire session!
 If your session will take place during the colder weather, I would suggest dressing warm, or at least bringing a warm jacket, gloves, and a scarf that you can easily slip on to warm up between background changes if you choose not to wear winter outerwear during all of your photos.

 Here are some specific suggestions for outfits: